 As far as I know Canon made two mechanically and optically different 1.4/50 FD lenses.
 There was also an even older FL 1.4/50.

-- The newer new FD version (nFD in short) is much lighter at 235g and has the new FD mounting system.
+- The new FD version (nFD in short) is much lighter at 235g and has the new FD mounting system.
 Built quality is okay but more plasticky.
 I own this version and this review is about it.
+Notice that the inscription is still Canon FD, not new FD which is an inofficial name.

 I never used the older FD version so I can’t tell you how they compare optically.
 Comments on the comparison are welcome!